 About Kimberley Shilson, MA,C. Psych.

-While InsideOut has existed as a private entity for five years, I have been providing clinical services for over 25 years.
+While InsideOut has existed as a private entity for eight years, I have been providing clinical services for over 25 years.
 I have worked in Canada and the US with children's mental health agencies, adult mental health programs, and within the VAW (violence against women) sector.
 During this time I developed and piloted a violence prevention curriculum for middle school students (Atlanta, GA), created a group program for mothers and children living with/fleeing domestic violence, developed clinical training programs, and provided supervision and consultation for many treatment teams.
-In 2010, I published a therapeutic storybook about the impact of trauma on the child's developing brain (Benjee and His Brain), and in 2019 Routledge releases my book, Somatic Methods for Affect Regulation: A Clinican’s Guide to Healing Traumatized Youth.
+In 2010, I published a therapeutic storybook about the impact of trauma on the child's developing brain (Benjee and His Brain), and in 2019 Routledge released my book, Somatic Methods for Affect Regulation: A Clinican’s Guide to Healing Traumatized Youth.

 In addition to keeping private practice hours four days per week, I provide clinical consultation and training.
 I currently offer trauma treatment for clients referred by the Victim Quick Response Program (VQRS) and BOOST's ICE (Internet Child Exploitation) Program, and I provide workshops for Safeguards Training.